During which phase of meiosis does the separation of homologous c... | Channels for Pearson+

 1

-In Prophase I, homologous chromosomes pair up and exchange genetic material through crossing over, but they do not separate.
+Focus on Meiosis I, which is the reductional division where homologous chromosomes are separated.

-In Metaphase I, homologous chromosomes align at the metaphase plate, preparing for separation.
+During Anaphase I, homologous chromosomes are pulled apart to opposite poles of the cell.
+This is the key event that distinguishes Anaphase I from other phases.

-In Anaphase I, homologous chromosomes are pulled apart to opposite poles of the cell, marking the separation of homologous chromosomes.
-This is the key event of Anaphase I.
+Recognize that the separation of homologous chromosomes during Anaphase I is crucial for reducing the chromosome number by half, setting the stage for genetic diversity in gametes.

 Watch next